Development of advanced photon calibrator for Kamioka gravitational wave detector (KAGRA): Introduction

-The Pcal can give a modulation the mirror surface with photon pressure.
-In the joint observation run 3 (2020 April) with KAGRA and GEO600 (O3GK),~\cite{10.1093/ptep/ptaa120, 10.1093/ptep/ptaa125, 10.1093/ptep/ptab018, 10.1093/ptep/ptx180} KAGRA employs the photon calibrator as a primary calibrator.
-The summary of the calibration overview in O3GK is described in the summary paper.~\cite{10.1093/ptep/ptab018} The initial characterization of photon calibrator instruments are summarized elsewhere.~\cite{bin-hua, cory} Pcal can modulate the mirror displacement by injecting the power-stabilized laser with intensity modulation.
-The main applications of the photon calibrator are (i) calibration of an interferometer response, (ii) monitoring of time dependency of the interferometer response, and (iii) hardware injection to verify the analysis pipeline~\cite{PhysRevD.95.062002,cory}.
-The displacement of the mirror can be written as:
+The Pcal induces surface modulation of the mirror through photon pressure.
+In the joint observation run 3involving KAGRA and GEO600 (O3GK) in April 2020~\cite{10.1093/ptep/ptaa120, 10.1093/ptep/ptaa125, 10.1093/ptep/ptab018, 10.1093/ptep/ptx180}, the photon calibrator served as the primary calibrator for KAGRA.
+The details of the calibration overview during O3GK are provided in the summary paper~\cite{10.1093/ptep/ptab018}, while the initial characterization of photon calibrator instruments is described elsewhere~\cite{bin-hua, cory}.
+The Pcal achieves mirror displacement by injecting a power-stabilized laser with intensity modulation.
+The main applications of the photon calibrator are (i) calibration of the interferometer response, (ii) monitoring time-dependent changes in the interferometer response, and (iii) hardware injection to verify the analysis pipeline~\cite{PhysRevD.95.062002,cory}.
+The displacement of the mirror can be expressed as follows:

-where $P$ is the absolute laser power, $\theta $ is the incident angle of the Pcal laser, and $c $ is the speed of light~\cite{doi:10.1063/1.4967303,0264-9381-27-8-084024,0264-9381-26-24-245011}. $S_{tot} (f, \vec{a}, \vec{b})$ is the force-to-displacement transfer function of the suspended pendulum.
+where $P$ is the absolute laser power, $\theta $ is the incident angle of the Pcal laser, and $c $ is the speed of light~\cite{doi:10.1063/1.4967303,0264-9381-27-8-084024,0264-9381-26-24-245011}. $S_{\text{tot}} (f, \vec{a}, \vec{b})$ is the force-to-displacement transfer function of the suspended pendulum.
 The complete form can be defined as

-where $S_{Len} (f)$, $S_{Rot} (f, \vec{a}, \vec{b})$ and $S_{Ela} (f, \vec{a}, \vec{b})$ are the transfer functions of pendulums for displacement, rotation and elastic deformations of mirror, respectively.
+where $S_\text{Len} (f)$, $S_\text{Rot} (f, \vec{a}, \vec{b})$ and $S_\text{Ela} (f, \vec{a}, \vec{b})$ are the transfer functions of pendulums for displacement, rotation and elastic deformations of mirror, respectively.
 In our observation frequency, we assumed that the pendulum transfer function was free mass motion.
 The transfer function is obtained from the following equations:

 and

 where $M $ and $I = Mh^{2} /12 + Mr^{2}/4$ are the mass and moment of inertia of the test mass, $h $ and $r $ are the thickness and radius of the test mass, $\omega $ is the angular frequency of the laser power modulation, and $\vec{a}$ and $\vec{b}$ are the vectors pointing to the center of force of the Pcal beams and the main interferometer beam, respectively~\cite{doi:10.1063/1.4967303,0264-9381-27-8-084024,0264-9381-26-24-245011}.
 Figure~\ref{fig0} shows the schematic view of KAGRA interferometer and definition of beam vectors.
 The definition of beam position vectors are shown in Fig.~\ref{fig1}.
 The transfer function with elastic deformation is described below.~\cite{Hild_2007}